 Thirdly, a sworn statement by the person requesting registration is required (or a certified statement by the custodian of the records showing the amount of any arrearages) and must be sent to the appropriate jurisdictional court.
 The name and address of the obligee, and if applicable, the person to whom support payments are to be remitted.

 Lastly, the name of the obligor will be required and, if known, the obligor’s address and social security number, the name and address of the obligor’s employer and any other source of income paid to the obligor, along with a description and location of any properties of the obligor in this state not exempt from execution.

 It is important to note that you are required to provide notice of the registration to the nonregistering party.
 If the nonregistering party has any objections to the order, they have twenty days to raise any objections.
 The superior court will conduct a hearing upon notice of the objection to the registration of the order, but if no objected is filed the order will be registered in Arizona by operation of law.

 Enforcement of Another State’s Child Support Order

 Arizona (and any other state) follows what is known as the “Full Faith and Credit for Child Support Orders Act”, which honors any child support orders issued by another state.
 It is important to note that the “Full Faith and Credit for Child Support Orders Act” is not a basis for modification of child support orders in itself, but is simply in place so that enforcement of child support orders may be obtained when necessary.

-If a foreign judgment has been properly registered in another state and neither parent nor their children reside in that state, the parties can request that exclusive jurisdiction be transferred from the issuing state to Arizona.
+If a foreign judgment has been properly registered in another state and neither parent nor their children reside in that state, the parties can request that exclusive jurisdiction is transferred from the issuing state to Arizona.
 However, the parties must still follow the required registration procedures.
-Additionally, if both parties given written consent for the order to be modified in another state, the order may be modified in that state.
+Additionally, if both parties gave written consent for the order to be modified in another state, the order may be modified in that state.